2. Set up your Divio application locally#

 commands will help you when this happens.

-divio command is used mainly to manage your local project’s resources and to interact with our Control Panel.
+divio command is used mainly to manage your local application’s resources and to interact with our Control Panel.

 You have already used

-divio project list; you can also use it to do things like push
+divio app list; you can also use it to do things like push

 and pull database and media content.
 Try: